University of Technology Sydney

 Course intended learning outcomes

-1.1 Develop novel solutions to address behavioural economic factors in business problems, including the methods to test and implement them
+1.1 Develop novel solutions to address behavioural economic factors in business problems, including the methods to evaluate them

 2.1 Convey information clearly and fluently in written, verbal and visual form appropriate for the problem, data and stakeholders

-2.2 Collaborate and coordinate with members of a working group and interact with stakeholders to deliver effectively agreed outcomes
+2.2 Collaborate with colleagues and stakeholders to deliver effectively negotiated outcomes

-4.1 Synthesise the latest evidence in theoretical and empirical research with quantitative and qualitative expertise in Behavioural Economics to lead professional practice
+4.1 Synthesise the latest evidence in theoretical and empirical research with quantitative and qualitative expertise to lead behavioural economics practice

 Admission requirements